elixir-lang/elixir/docs/2_diving_in.md

 ## 2.7 Default functions

 Elixir ships with many default functions automatically available in the current scope.
 Besides all the control flow expressions seen above, Elixir also adds: `elem` and `setelem` to read and set values in tuples, `inspect` that returns the representation of a given data type as string and many others.
-[A list of all those functions with documentation and examples are available here](github.com/josevalim/elixir/tree/master/lib/elixir/macros.ex).
+[Many of these functions with documentation and examples are available in `Elixir::Macros`](https://github.com/josevalim/elixir/tree/master/lib/elixir/macros.ex) and [Elixir special forms are available in `Elixir::SpecialForms`](https://github.com/josevalim/elixir/tree/master/lib/elixir/special_forms.ex).

 Besides the functions provided by Elixir, all the root functions from Erlang are also available.
 The function `length`, `is_list`, `is_number` and many others we discussed above comes from Erlang.
 [The full documented list is available on the OTP documentation page](http://www.erlang.org/doc/man/erlang.html).